Get tips, join events & make friends in Frankfurt

 Pros of living in Frankfurt

-Ease of travel: Frankfurt’s very central location in Europe makes it the perfect transportation hub for traveling to other parts of Germany and the continent, whether by car, rail, or plane.
+Ease of travel: Frankfurt’s very central location in Europe makes it the perfect transport hub for traveling to other parts of Germany and the continent, whether by car, rail, or plane.
 Frankfurt Airport is located just a 30-minute drive from the city center.
 One of Europe’s busiest airports, it offers flights to almost anywhere in the world.

 Job opportunities: Frankfurt is very international, so there are many job opportunities in English compared to other parts of Germany.
 It’s also a major financial hub, so if you’re in the fields of finance or IT, there may well be a good job waiting for you in Frankfurt.